(This post was last published on November 28th, 2017. We’ve updated it for accuracy and completeness.)

 How to Perform Sales Trend Analysis

 To perform sales trend analysis, you need a place to input and analyze your sales data.
-You could use Microsoft Excel or a software platform that is specifically designed for business intelligence.
+You could use Microsoft Excel or a software platform that is specifically designed for data insights.

 While time-consuming to set up and maintain, anyone can learn and make use of the Excel for their business.
-There are many available resources online that help users understand and use Excel to its full.
+There are many available resources online that help users leverage Excel.
 To see some of them, read about 10 Excel Gurus to Follow to Become an Expert.

-Another option is to use a platform built for business intelligence.
+Another option is to use a platform built for business analytics or data insights.
 There are software options that automatically pull in data from your different systems.
 They then provide the same type of powerful dashboards and reports, without all the manual inputting and analysis work on your part.
+You can check out a comparison of some of the top retail analytics platforms here.

 With either option, you’ll want to consider certain functionality to get the most out of your data.